Saran (plastic): History

-It is a fallacy that the word Saran was formed from a combination of John Reilly's wife's and daughter's names, Sarah and Ann Reilly.
-According to a 1993 Dow Brinewell publication, Dow sales manager Bill Goggin discovered that Firestone was using SARAN for plastic streetcar seats, and Dow purchased the naming rights from Firestone.
+A common folk etymology holds that "saran" was formed from John Reilly's wife's and daughter's names, Sarah and Ann Reilly.
+In fact, Dow researchers could not come up with sufficiently appealing names to market the product.
+Dow instead decided to use Firestone's name for plastic streetcar seats, and purchased the naming rights.

 The key to production of the film was credited to Wilbur Stephenson who discovered "that the size and thickness of a freshly extruded tube of Saran could be controlled to produce a uniform thickness that could be blown by a trapped air bubble into a continuous film of remarkable clarity and uniformity."

 After the war ended, Dow began producing and selling large rolls of the plastic to commercial businesses.

 Dow employees Carroll "Curly" Irons and Russ Ludwig began a side business by purchasing the spools and cutting them into 12" wide, 25' lengths and marketing it as "cling wrap" in 1947.
-When its' popularity reached Charles J. Strosacker, he convinced them to sell their venture to Dow in 1948 and the following year, Dow marketed a retail version of the thin, clingy plastic wrap trademarked Saran Wrap that was sold in rolls and used primarily for wrapping food.
+When its popularity reached Charles J. Strosacker, he convinced them to sell their venture to Dow in 1948 and the following year, Dow marketed a retail version of the thin, clingy plastic wrap trademarked Saran Wrap that was sold in rolls and used primarily for wrapping food.
 It quickly became popular for preserving food items stored in the refrigerator.

 After the end of the Vietnam War, the U.S. military phased out PVDC insoles in favor of Poron®, a microcellular urethane, for its jungle and combat boots.
 However, the British Army continues to use PVDC insoles in its combat boots, primarily because of its insulating properties.